 Skydiving has always been on my bucket list for YEARS.
-I don’t know when and how will that happen though, I didn’t put a timeline to it neither did I specially plan anything to make it happen.
-I just know that if given the chance one day, I’d wanna do skydiving.
+I don’t know when and how that will happen, though, I didn’t put a timeline to it neither did I specially plan for anything to make it happen.
+I just know that if given the chance one day, I’d do skydiving.
 And with that desire for several years, somehow it just came to pass for me.

-I did my tandem skydive with Sydney Skydivers during their winter.
-I booked myself the earliest slot online at 7am before my trip to Sydney and opted for the free shuttle to get me there.
-In the booking process, you get to choose the different packages: photos, videos or photos & videos at an additional cost.
-I bought the photos package, and my friends who did skydiving advised me to grab the video package too, which documents everything from the start to the end; considering how I’ll probably only gonna skydive once in my lifetime.
+I did my first ever tandem skydive with Sydney Skydivers during winter.
+I booked myself the earliest slot online at 7am prior to my trip to Sydney and opted for the free shuttle to bring me there.
+In the booking process, you get to choose the different packages: Photos, videos OR photos & videos at an additional cost.
+I bought the photos package, and my friends who did skydiving advised me to grab the video package too – which documents everything from the start to end – considering how I’ll probably only gonna skydive once in my lifetime.

-I added my order & paid the balance on the actual day and was given a discount of 3 bucks because I turned up for my slot when I shouldn’t have due to bad weather condition.
-I paid about S$347 in total.
+I added my order & paid the outstanding on the actual day and was given a discount of 3 bucks because I turned up for my slot when I shouldn’t have due to bad weather condition.
+So I paid about S$347 all-in.

-Excitedly, I woke up before dawn, walked in the cold (7°C!) to the lounge where the pick-up point was at only to be disappointed and be told they tried to reach me and also dropped me an email to inform me that the 7am slot was postponed to 11am due to strong winds.
+Excited, I woke up before dawn, walked in the cold (7°C!) to the lounge where the pick-up point was at only to be disappointed and be told they tried to reach me, and also dropped me an email to inform me that the 7am slot was postponed to 11am due to strong winds.
 Needless to say, I didn’t check my email.
-Thank God the lounge was just 4-minutes walk away from my AirBnb so I headed back to have some shut-eye after having had my breakfast in a cafe just next door since I was given cash voucher for the cafe from Sydney Skydivers.
+Thank God the lounge was just a 4-minute walk away from my AirBnb so I headed back to have some shut-eye after having had my breakfast in a cafe just next door with the cash voucher Sydney Skydivers had given me.

 Tips: Be sure to check your email for updates before the day itself.
-Dedicate half a day for skydiving and book the earliest slot if you can.
-They only have 2 time slots per day so if you can’t go for the earliest slot due to bad weather like my case, at least you get to go for the next time slot.
+Dedicate half a day for skydiving and book the earliest slot if you can to avoid disappointment.
+They only have 2 time slots per day so if you can’t go for the earliest slot due to bad weather like my case, at least you get to go for the next one.